Blériot XI – Pioneering Spirit

 What Remains and Learning More

-Flying examples of the Blériot XI, in either original or replica form, are rather a rarity.
-However, they are out there.
+Flying examples of the Blériot XI, original or replica, are rare.
+However, a few exist.

-Significant among these airworthy originals is the one that belongs to the Shuttleworth Collection in Great Britain.
-Built in 1909 and powered by an original Anzani three cylinder engine, this aircraft is at once the oldest known airworthy aircraft in the world and the oldest airframe and engine combination still flying in the world.
+Of particular note is the Blériot XI in the Shuttleworth Collection in the UK.
+Built in 1909 and powered by an original Anzani engine, it holds the distinction of being the world’s oldest airworthy aircraft and the oldest surviving airframe-engine combination still in flight.

-Stationary museum exhibits of the aircraft are rather easier to find as several are known to be on display, in either original or replica form, in museums across Europe as well as America, Argentina, Australia and Canada.
+Non-flying examples, original or replica, are more common.
+Several are known to be on display in museums across Europe as well as America, Argentina, Australia and Canada.

 This link at kitplanes.com will take you to an article about a replica aircraft in America.

 This link will take you to a quite enlightening article about what the Blériot XI is like to fly.
-After reading this article, I had a whole new and elevated level of respect for those who dared to fly in the pioneering era of flight.
+After reading about the flying experience, I gained a renewed respect for the courage and skill of those who flew in aviation’s earliest days.